Clockwork Alchemy Costume Rules & Limitations

 - Firearm Props which are suitably realistic and could be mistaken for a real firearm.
 This includes airsoft, bb, and any training firearms (made of metal, plastic, or rubber).

 - Any item may be added to this list at any time by Clockwork Alchemy.
-Changes will be posted to the website.
+Changes will be posted at Bobbies Base, and to the website.

 Some props are allowed conditionally: